The Courtship: One For the Money, Two For the Fame

 I am not the one person let down by the show.
 It’s ratings were so low, it got switched three times, between three different networks in mid-play.
 So, it probably won’t be back for another season.
 I know I won’t be either.

-Thanks to my buddy JS Adam for the edits, any foibles after that is my doing.
+Thanks to my buddy JS Adam for the edits.